altayaman/MapReduceProgram_compiled_jars/README.md

 --------------------------------------------------------------------------------------------------------------

-THIS EXAMPLE SHOWS HOW TO USE WordCount_2.jar
+THIS EXAMPLE SHOWS HOW TO USE WordCount_2.jar to count the words from text by groups. </br>
-This example shows how to use WordCount_2.jar
+Text should be stored

 --------------------------------------------------------------------------------------------------------------